drag

 Fashion psychologist

-Now, I know what you’re thinking and no. This is not a therapist dedicated to treating shopping addiction (though I can think of a few people who would benefit) but instead a psychological scientist for consumer behaviour.
-The job involves getting inside the mind of potential customers, mainly through study, research into consumer habits and surveying the impact of fashion (clothing, cosmetics, accessories) on wellbeing and mindset.
+Now, I know what you’re thinking, and no. This is not a therapist dedicated to treating shopping addiction (though I can think of a few people who would benefit).
+Instead, a fashion psychologist studies consumer behaviour.
+The job involves getting inside the minds of potential customers, mainly through study, research into consumer habits and surveying the impact of fashion on wellbeing and mindset.
 Working through a variety of research channels, you’ll need a critical and creative mind.

 Potential salary range: $70,000-$100,000+

 Experience: Candidates could have a degree in fields spanning business, law, marketing, psychology, sociology or statistics.
-Two to three years working in market research is also desirable.
-Studying psychology is perhaps the most obvious starting point though, and an increasing number of universities are offering fashion-specific papers or programs in their psychology degrees.
+Two to three years of working in market research is also desirable.
+Studying psychology is perhaps the most obvious starting point, and an increasing number of universities are offering fashion-specific papers or programs in their psychology degrees.

 Where to apply: This role can be found globally in the top umbrella companies such as L’Oréal, Condé Nast and big-name department stores.
 In Australia, these jobs often come and go, with many experts retained through temporary contracts.